Everyone has the ability to experience pleasure.

 Harden, K. P. (2014).
 A sex-positive framework for research on adolescent sexuality.
 Perspectives on Psychological Science, 9(5), 455-469

-Institute of Development Studies (2015), Streams of Influence: Understanding our Influence on Gender, Power and Sexuality
+Institute of Development Studies (2015), Streams of Influence: Understanding our Influence on Gender, Power and Sexuality;

-Knerr, W., & Philpott (2008), The Global Mapping of Pleasure, The Pleasure Map: Download here & https://thepleasureproject.org/pleasuremap/
+Knerr, W., & Philpott (2008), The Global Mapping of Pleasure, The Pleasure Map: Download here & http://thepleasureproject.org/pleasuremap/

 McKee et al. (2010).
 Healthy Sexual Development: A Multidisciplinary Framework for Research, International Journal of Sexual Health, 22:1, 14-19, DOI: 10.1080/19317610903393043